 Elsewhere, sources told CNET that Amazon is planning to launch its streaming rival as early as next year.

 As for Microsoft, a game streaming platform called Project xCloud has been developed.
 The service providing pre-release access to the public is expected to be available alongside Xbox One X.

 Is this the last video game console?

 It’s not.
 Spencer, Microsoft’s Xbox manager, said in an interview that he’s not sure what the future will bring, but that he’s pretty confident that the console will have a place in our lives in the foreseeable future.

 “So when we introduce streaming for us, which I think is the natural kind of thing to ask in this generation, ‘Hey, is this the last one?’
-I think what I see is streaming is going to enable this high-quality content to hit more screens around you,” he said in June.
-“And I actually don’t think that’s going to lead to fewer screens around you.”
+I believe what I see is streaming is going to enable this high-quality content to hit more screens around you,” he said in June.
+“And I don’t think that’s going to lead to fewer screens around you.”